barek2k2/ML_Ruby/README.md

 # MLRuby

-Machine Learning based Ruby gem used for forcasting or predicting or classifying anything(for example: next month billing forcast, upcoming sales order, user approval status, generate similarities/recommendations etc).
-Linear Regression, DecisionTreeClassifier and k-nearest neighbors algorithms are used powered by Python3 under the hood.
+This Ruby gem leverages Machine Learning(ML) techniques to make predictions(forecasts) and classifications in various applications.
+It provides capabilities such as predicting next month's billing, forecasting upcoming sales orders, determining user approval status, classifying text, generating similarity scores, and making recommendations.
+It uses Python3 under the hood, powered by popular machine learning techniques including NLP(Natural Language Processing), Decision Tree, K-Nearest Neighbors and Linear Regression algorithms.

-## Pre-requisite
+# Pre-requisite
 1. Please make sure you have Python3 installed in your Machine.
 The gem will run `which python3` to locate your installed python3 in your Machine.
 Usually it is installed at `/usr/bin/python3`

 2. Please make sure you have `scikit-learn` and `pandas` python libraries are installed in Machine.

-Here is an example of how to install these python libraries via the command line in MacOS.
+Here are examples of how to install these python libraries via the command line in MacOS.
+Install `nltk` if you really need to work with Natural Language Processing(NLP)

 `/usr/bin/python3 -m pip install scikit-learn`

 `/usr/bin/python3 -m pip install pandas`

+`/usr/bin/python3 -m pip install nltk`

-## Installation
+# Installation

     $ gem install ML_Ruby

-## Usage
+# Usage
+ - ####Linear Regression Algorithm - Sales Order Prediction Example

-Lets say you have 3 days sales order data those represents as 1,2,3 like this `[[1],[2],[3]]` as input feature and you have amount of corresponding sales order like this `[[100], [400], [430]]` as target variables.
-Now you would like to predict your sales order on day 4
+    Imagine you have three days' worth of sales order data represented as input features [1, 2, 3] and the corresponding sales amounts [100, 400, 430] as target variables.
+Now, you want to predict your sales order for day 4.
 ```
  ml = MLRuby::LinearRegression::Model.new([[1],[2],[3]], [[100], [400], [430]])
  prediction = ml.predict([[4]]).to_f
  puts prediction
 ```

+ - ####Decision Tree Algorithm - User Approval Status  Example

-Lets say you have some data like social credit score, yearly income and approval status(1 is approved and 0 is not approved).
-Now you would like to classify new person's approval status using DecisionTreeClassifier Algorithm
+   Suppose you have a dataset that includes features such as social credit score, yearly income, and approval status (where 1 represents approval, and 0 represents non-approval).
+Now, you want to classify the approval status of a new person.

 ```
 data =  [[720, 60000, 1],
         [650, 40000, 0],